Leadership expert, Inspirational speaker, Thought leader, Author

 I never rode again but I had two further incidents around horses causing me to be terrified of them.

-In March 2011, I overcame my fear of horses and learned so much about my leadership that I trained extensively in Equine Assisted Leadership, a way of working with horses to explore leadership, teamwork and communication styles.
+In March 2011, I overcame my fear of horses and learned so much about my leadership that I trained extensively in Equine Facilitated Leadership, a way of working with horses to explore leadership, teamwork and communication styles.

 In the first 5 minutes of working with horses, I reframed my fear to mutual respect.